-We are a small audio package development crew from Perth, Western Australia.
-We are making byte sized themed audio packages with affordability and niche selection of sound in mind aimed primarily at indie and small game/AV studios.
+Salty Dog Sounds is a small game and audio studio located in Perth, Western Australia.
+We make games, and byte sized themed audio packages with affordability and niche sounds in mind aimed primarily at indie and small game/AV studios.
 Scroll down to meet our team!

 Brian is a sound designer and composer, working in the game dev field for over six years now as an audio specialist and consultant.
 He has worked on a number of indie game releases, and is now working closely with the vision impaired gaming community, developing his own game, "Lost and Hound" which is accessible internally to gamers with vision impairment.
 He has presented his groundbreaking work at PAX AUS and hopes to do so again this year at GCAP.
 He met the rest of the team through various game dev projects in and around Perth, Australia.